 Prerequisites: BIOL 2230 and BIOL 2270.
-A survey of the principles of plant taxonomy that includes identification, nomenclature, evolution, and classification of seed-bearing plants.
-A systematic survey of plant families will be used with emphasis on local representatives.

-BIOL 3700 Neuroscience
+A survey of the principles of plant systematics that includes identification, nomenclature, evolution, and classification within the plant kingdom, and a systematic survey of plant families, with emphasis on local representatives.
+BIOL 3700 Neuroscience 3-0-3